mathieu/decisions-on-ml/README.md

-# Decision automation on machine learning
+# Hosting ML models through micro-services

 This repository includes sample material to show how IBM Decision Services can leverage ML predictive models hosted as micro services.